 - Connect with Spanish-speakers on campus!
 Take courses on the literatures, cultures and histories of Spanish-speaking communities around the world.
 Study Spanish translation, and get involved with activities outside of the classroom.

-- Come to our Latino Symposium, which promotes the understanding of Latino cultures through exhibits, film, presentations, workshops and speakers.
+- Come to our Latinx Initiative, which promotes the understanding of Latino cultures through exhibits, film, presentations, workshops and speakers.

 - Join in conversation tables with Fulbright Fellows from Spain and Latin America.

-- Share your interests with a growing number of Susquehanna students interested in Latino culture and heritage by joining ALAS (Association for Latino and American Students).
+- Share your interests with a growing number of Susquehanna students interested in Latinx cultures and heritage by joining ALAS (Association of Latinx and American Students).

 A host of possibilities